mavera12/EHR/Generic-Module-Framework:-Example.md

-The [synthea_graphviz](https://github.com/synthetichealth/synthea_graphviz) tool will generate diagrams for all generic modules found in _lib/generic/modules/_.
+The `graphviz` rake task will generate diagrams for all generic modules found in _lib/generic/modules/_.
 The following is an example diagram representing a complete module for an artificial 'example' disease: Examplitis.

 ![Examplitis Diagram](https://github.com/synthetichealth/synthea/raw/master/test/fixtures/generic/example_module_diagram.png)